m21ark/pfl_t2/README.md

 #### Move phase

 On each turn, each player moves a stone into a orthogonal adjacent cell (diagonal moves aren't allowed).
-If a player is able to make exactly 3 pieces align in a row or collumn (again, diagonal is forbidden), he may capture any enemy piece on the board as long as it is not part of a 3 match itself.
+If a player is able to make exactly 3 pieces align in a row or column (again, diagonal is forbidden), he may capture any enemy opponent on the board and remove it from the game (peek phase).

 Restrictions to have into account: